| Robot Sports |

 The Sponsorship Seeker's Toolkit and accompanying disk provide a step-by-step, no-nonsense approach to securing, retaining, and managing sponsorships.
 The Toolkit is full of easy-to-use tools, techniques, resources, and templates, creating a straightforward framework for people just starting out in sponsorship, and enhancing the skills of seasoned professionals.

-RoboCup- 2004 is the eighth official book devoted to RoboCup.
-It documents the achievements presented at the 8th Robot World Cup Soccer Competition and Conference.
+RoboCup- 2009 documents the achievements presented at the Robot World Cup Soccer Competition and Conference.
 The RoboCup teams consist of five robots.
 The winning teams use excellent mechanical design and advanced vision systems to get the edge.
 The book is packed with illustrations, and every page has a wealth of information.
-At almost 700 pages, the amount of knowledge packed into this book is incredible.
-RoboCup- 2004 opens with an overview presenting the history of this sport, the overall perspectives and challenges, and a survey of the state of the art.
+At 460 pages, the amount of knowledge packed into this book is incredible.
+RoboCup- 2009 opens with an overview presenting the history of this sport, the overall perspectives and challenges, and a survey of the state of the art.
 The technical paper section presents the latest research and development.
-The 36 revised full papers and 26 revised short papers presented together with 2 award winning papers went through two rounds of reviewing and post-symposium improvements and were selected from 118 paper submissions.
+The revised full papers and revised short papers presented together with award winning papers went through two rounds of reviewing and post-symposium improvements and were selected from over 100 paper submissions.
 The teams describe their robots in detail--everything from programming strategies to mechanical design.
 Also included is a league report summarizing the results of the various leagues running competitions.
 These books are mandatory reading for the rapidly growing RoboCup community as well as a valuable source of reference and inspiration for hobbyists and professionals interested in multi-agent systems, distributed artificial intelligence, robot vision, and intelligent robotics.

 ![]() |